Cherreads

 He found them at the ridge.

 Eight groups.
 32 students.
-Arranged across the elevated terrain in a perimeter that covered the approach corridor in every direction—the specific geometry of people who had not arrived simultaneously but had converged.
+Arranged across the elevated terrain in a perimeter that surrounded him and his group in every direction.
 The draw results had been public since yesterday.
 They had known Group 1's composition since the tile assignments.

 Silas stopped.